-The future of work is now: how Stockholm is adapting to accelerated change
+The future of work is now: Stockholm gets set for accelerated change

 From Society 5.0 to keeping pace with change, WORKTECH24 Stockholm emphasised that the future of work is not distant but already shaping how we live, work and connect